I was fortunate to be given piano lessons when I was a child.

 but when I asked one day if she could teach me the theme tune to the Pink Panther

-I remember she said to me.'
-If you want to learn that - I can't teach you!'
+she replied, ' If you want to learn that - I can't teach you!'
 I had to

 learn it myself.
 In my late teens and onwards I learned about jazz and other genres from

-friends who were musicians and took some lessons from pianists whose livelihoods were
+friends who were musicians and took lessons from pianists whose livelihoods were

-I play at weddings,anniversaries, birthday parties and restaurants, solo piano or with my jazz quartet.
+I play at weddings, anniversaries, birthday parties and restaurants, solo piano or in a jazz trio.

 I play a good mixture of classical, show tunes, Scottish music, and up to date popular music.